 This tool, designed and developed by the NHF, enables housing associations to compare workforces to the communities they serve, based on population in stock location.
-It looks at all nine protected characteristics and socio-economic background.
-The tool is easy to use and provides a great starting place for any housing association to start, or continue, a conversation about diversity.
-It also allows organisations to measure the impact of actions to improve EDI.
+It looks at all nine protected characteristics as well as caring responsibilities and socio-economic background.
+The tool is easy to use and provides a great place for any housing association to start, or continue, a conversation about diversity.
+It also allows organisations to create action plans and strategies, and to measure the impact of actions over time.

 Members can download the NHF's EDI data tool below – please note you must be an NHF member and logged in to the website to access this.
 Anyone working for an organisation that is an NHF member can register and login using their work email and our system will automatically grant access.

-Complete the data tool using the instructions.
 If you need more information about your staff, we have put together suggested questions to help complete the tool.
-You can also read our commonly asked questions for further information.

-You can read the findings, and our recommendations, in our report How diverse is the housing association workforce in England?
+Our findings and recommendations were published in our latest report: How diverse is England’s housing association workforce in 2023?

-We will also look to add a section to allow people completing to add notes, automatic calculation of staff in the executive and board tabs, calculation of percentages excluding don’t know and prefer not to say, and a tab for showing EDI data on management.
+We have made some improvements to the functionality.
+These include automatic calculation of staff figures in the Executive and Board tabs, calculation of percentages excluding don’t know and prefer not to say and a space on each tab to allow people to add notes.